-One of the major characters of the story, usually (but not always) on a quest to find the aforementioned phlebotinum, is at death's doors and finds the phlebotinum just in time to save their life.
+One of the major characters of the story, usually (but not always) on a quest to find the aforementioned phlebotinum, is at death's door and finds the phlebotinum just in time to save their life.

 Compare Phlebotinum Muncher